Getting Started

 After your simulation completes, you get a synthesis report with:

-You can share this report with a public link, export it as PDF/CSV, or run follow-up simulations to test variations.
+You can share this report with a public link, download the report as Markdown, export the raw feed as CSV, or run follow-up simulations to test variations.

 Next Steps